 Here then, what was essential was to ensure that dialogue occurred in the subject context in order to be able to successfully convey the individual and subjective meaning of the language students needed.
 Support for students thus required dialogue (Bakhtin, 1981, 1986) to help them see the words appropriated.

-Conclusion: arguments to effectively support students and to resist neoliberalism.
+Conclusion: effectively supporting students and invalidating the arguments used by neoliberalism to justify approaches to student support.

-In this paper we have argued that a particular, abstract objectivist, view of language that sees language as being concrete and fixed, and as an entity that can be removed for analysis and teaching, is one that underpins and helps neoliberalism justify moves in education to massify, virtualise and fiscalise.
-Such a view allows institutions to argue that the creation of online glossaries to illustrate to students what is meant by ‘describe’ and ‘discuss’, and that centralised units can deliver workshops on what an ‘essay’ or a ‘report’ is to students as these tasks are generic.
+In this paper we have argued that a particular, abstract objectivist, view of language that sees language as being concrete and fixed, and as an entity that can be removed for analysis and teaching, is one that underpins and gives neoliberalism persuasive power to justify moves in education to massify and virtualise with little investment, and thereby to bottom line fiscalise.
+Such a view of language allows institutions to argue that the creation of online glossaries can illustrate to students what is meant by ‘describe’ and ‘discuss’, and that centralised units can deliver workshops on what an ‘essay’ or a ‘report’ is to students.
 In turn, this allows institutions to argue to lecturers that they can teach large numbers of students because the support exists to help these students.
-Concomitantly, it allows institutions to market themselves to students by claiming that the support exists for students if they need it, and that they should be responsibilised and resilient to access the support.
+Concomitantly, it allows institutions to market themselves to students by claiming that the support exists for students if they need it, and that they should be responsibilized and resilient to access the support.